- Can nonresident partners be included in the required withholding for employees?

 (a) 90% of the amount required to be withheld for the calendar year; or

-9. Can I make payments more often than quarterly?
+9. Can payments be made more often than quarterly?

 Yes.
-You are not required to make payments more frequently than quarterly, but you may make them as often as you like, using Form 901ES-ME.
-Be sure to enter your federal employer identification number on the check, as well as the form, to ensure that the payment goes to the correct account.
+Payments must be made on at least a quarterly basis.
+However, payments may be made more frequently on the MTP or by using Form 901ES-ME.
+Be sure to enter the federal employer identification number on the check, as well as the form, to ensure that the payment goes to the correct account.

-If you make a mistake on the return, you must file an amended Form 941P-ME.
-Check the box indicating you are filing an amended return.
+If a filed return needs to be corrected, file an amended Form 941P-ME.
+Check the box indicating that it is an amended return.

-11. Do I need to withhold for nonresident members that are pass-through entities?
+11. Is withholding required for nonresident members that are pass-through entities?

-Yes, you are generally required to withhold for all nonresident members, individuals, and business entities alike.
-However, if you can identify all of the ultimate nonresident individual (or business) members in a tiered entity structure, you may withhold against those members' income directly if you prefer, but only after making a written request to the Assessor and receiving approval to do so.
+Yes, generally withholding is required for all nonresident members, individuals, and business entities alike.
+However, the ultimate nonresident individual (or business) members in a tiered entity structure can be identified, withholding can be reported for those members' income directly, but only after making a written request to the Assessor and receiving approval to do so.

 For example, Partnership A (lower-tier entity) is partially owned by nonresident Partnership B (upper-tier entity), which is owned by nonresident Individual 1 and nonresident Individual 2.
 Partnership A (lower-tier entity) must withhold 7.15% of Partnership B's share of Maine source income, and assign that withholding to Partnership B. If, however, Partnership A can identify the ultimate nonresident members, Partnership A may withhold 7.15% against each ultimate member's (Individual 1 and Individual 2) share of income.